 One way or another, location is likely to be an important factor.
 If you want to live at home, the decision might be straightforward.
 If you live in or near to London there could easily be half a dozen local universities to choose from.
-If you want to go away from home, then distance or travel time to and from home might be a factor.
+If you want to go away from home, then distance or travel time to and from home will be a factor.

 Whether you go away to university or remain living at home either experience will be quite different.

 - Going away to university may give you a greater sense of freedom than staying at home.
 Living away from your family and the town where you currently live may make your life less restrictive.
 You are free to choose.